 The Heart Framework covers suggestions that fall into the following Categories:

 - Happiness: measures of user attitudes, often collected via survey.
 For example: satisfaction, perceived ease of use, and net-promoter score.

 - Engagement: level of user involvement, typically measured via behavioral proxies such as frequency, intensity, or depth of interaction over some time.
 Examples might include the number of visits per user per week or the number of photos uploaded per user per day.

 - Adoption: new users of a product or feature.
 For example the number of accounts created in the last seven days or the percentage of Gmail users who use labels.

 - Retention: the rate at which existing users are returning.
-For example: how many of the active users from a given time period are still present in some later time period?
+For example: how many of the active users from a given period are still present in some later period?
 You may be more interested in failure to retain, commonly known as “churn.”

 - Task success: this includes traditional behavioral metrics of user experience, such as efficiency (e.g. time to complete a task), effectiveness (e.g. percent of tasks completed), and error rate.
 This category is most applicable to areas of your product that are very task-focused, such as search or an upload flow.

 Think about some of Google’s projects, such as Google Photos, or Google+, and they are the types of large-scale projects that might be explored using the Heart Framework.
 Now think about your website, and how you might apply the Heart Framework to identify features that might fit into one of those categories, and the signals that might be looked at, and the metrics that could be used to measure those.